 Currently, investigators are conducting further investigations into the case to determine if alcohol or speed were factors in the accident.
 Authorities have issued no citations as of Sunday night.
 The driver who hit Betz with his car is giving his full cooperation to investigators.

-At the Law Offices of Ronald J. Resmini, LTD, we handle cases such as wrongful death and pedestrian accidents.
+At the Law Offices of Ronald J. Resmini, Accident & Injury Lawyers, Ltd., we handle cases such as wrongful death and pedestrian accidents.
 Our sincerest condolences are with the victim of this accident as they mourn the loss of their loved one.

 Sixty-four-year-old Warwick in Kent County, Rhode Island resident Thomas Horne, who had been charged with driving under the influence in relation to hitting a police officer, who was conducting traffic, with his vehicle on Warwick Avenue on Sunday, July 10 was charged with new offenses, namely, driving under the influence – resulting in serious bodily injury, driving to endanger – resulting in personal injury, and refusal to submit to a chemical test on Tuesday, July 12.

 Police authorities said Horne’s charges were upgraded due to the sensitivity of the impact to the police officer who was involved in the car accident.